Transdermal Estrogen Patch Shortage Worsens as Demand Surges

 This warning, the FDA's most stringent safety label, had been applied in the early 2000s after the Women's Health Initiative study indicated higher risks of heart attacks, strokes, and pulmonary embolism associated with hormone therapy.

-Advancements in Treatment Methods Boost Safety and Use
+Advancements in Treatment and Safety

-The FDA's removal of the warning reflects evolving evidence on safety, alongside the development of newer hormone therapy delivery methods, and alternative product combinations.
+The FDA's removal of the warning reflects evolving evidence on safety, the development of newer hormone therapy delivery methods, and alternative product combinations.

-A significant development contributing to increased demand is the use of transdermal estrogen patches or gels.
-Unlike the oral estrogen pills used in the earlier study, these transdermal methods deliver the hormone through the skin, bypassing metabolism by the liver.
-This transdermal application is associated with a reduced risk of blood clots, further contributing to its increased use and popularity.
+A significant development is the use of transdermal estrogen patches or gels.
+Unlike the oral estrogen pills used in the earlier study, these methods deliver the hormone through the skin, bypassing metabolism by the liver.